district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 `QLinkedList<T>`{.cpp}

-:   Inserting items at the beginning or in the middle of a QVector<T>, or
+:   Inserting items at the beginning or in the middle of a `QVector<T>,`{.cpp}
-    removing items from these positions, can be inefficient for large vectors.
-For this reason, Qt also offers QLinkedList<T>, a data structure that stores its items at non-adjacent locations in memory.
+    or removing items from these positions, can be inefficient for large vectors.
+    For this reason, Qt also offers `QLinkedList<T>,`{.cpp} a data structure that stores its items at non-adjacent locations in memory.

     ```cpp
     QLinkedList<QString> list;